 While in training, clients must be based in the UK as there are additional legislative and insurance issues for practice in other countries.

 This is a short-term measure and does not mean students are qualified online or phone counsellors once the pandemic has ended.
-Full training covers all the evidence-based telephone and e-counselling competence framework, is typically undertaken post-qualifying and includes some assessment of competence to work in this way.
+Full training covers all the evidence-based online and phone therapy competence framework, is typically undertaken post-qualifying and includes some assessment of competence to work in this way.
 It's anticipated trainees will need further CPD or training post-qualifying to be able to work ethically as an online or phone counsellor.